Gordon de Brouwer: Awards and honours

-De Brouwer studied in Japan in 1987-89 and 1994 with support from the Monbusho and Japan Foundation scholarships.
+De Brouwer studied in Japan in 1987–89 and 1994 with support from the Monbusho and Japan Foundation scholarships.

 De Brouwer was awarded a Public Service Medal in 2011 for outstanding public service in the development of international economic policy, particularly in the formulation of the Australian Government's agenda to establish the G20 as the pre-eminent global economic forum.

 In 2015, de Brouwer was awarded the Legion of Honour by the French Government.

 In 2017, de Brouwer was awarded a National Fellowship of the Institute of Public Administration Australia.

+He was appointed an Officer of the Order of Australia in the 2026 King's Birthday Honours in recognition of "distinguished service to public administration, policy and reform, to diversity, to environmental conservation, and to education".